ulicious/hermes/doc/parameters.rst

 General configuration
 =====================

-Settings regarding general configuration include overarching settings like paths or computational resources, available commodities and transport means, and how recalculations of infrastructure and location conversion costs are processed.
+These settings define paths, computational limits, the globally available commodities and transport means, and whether preprocessing artefacts should be reused or rebuilt.

 .. csv-table::
    :header-rows: 1